Bible Belt: Other Bible Belts in the United States

 In addition to the South, there is a smaller Bible Belt in West Michigan, centered on the heavily Dutch-influenced cities of Holland and Grand Rapids.
-Christian colleges in that region include Calvin College, Hope College, Cornerstone University, Grace Christian University, and Kuyper College.
+Christian colleges in that region include Calvin University, Hope College, Cornerstone University, Grace Christian University, and Kuyper College.
 Much like the South, West Michigan is generally fiscally and socially conservative.

 There is also a Bible Belt in the western suburbs of Chicago (especially in DuPage County), centered on Wheaton.
-Christian colleges in that region include Wheaton College, North Central College, Northern Baptist Theological Seminary, and Elmhurst College.
-Christian publishing houses in that region include Good News Publishers, Intervarsity Press, and Tyndale House.
+Christian colleges in that region include Wheaton College, North Central College, Northern Baptist Theological Seminary, and Elmhurst University.
+Christian publishing houses in that region include Crossway, InterVarsity Press, and Tyndale House.
 Carol Stream is home to the headquarters of Christianity Today.

 Colorado Springs, Colorado could be considered a Bible belt due to the large amount of prominent evangelical organizations headquartered there including Focus on the Family, Compassion International, The Navigators, David C. Cook, Young Life, Biblica, and others, even though it has low church attendance compared to other Bible belts.